 For example, geocoding was a prominent feature as it’s important to know the locations of nearest customers and retail competitors.

 It has the common GIS processing tools that you’d expect in a GIS suite but maybe lack the specialized tools (LiDAR, remote sensing, kriging, etc.)

 Admittedly, it was difficult to add different GIS data formats at times.
 TAB files are the native file types to MapInfo but it has different “Add” buttons for various file types.

 Even with FME interoperability, it was rough to add a GeoTIFF or raw satellite imagery.
 MapInfo Professional has base maps such as Bing Aerial, but I wasn’t able to use it out-of-the-box.

 Overall, MapInfo Professional has tools for most of your purposes, but its strong suit is business intelligence.
 Hence, the focus is on business analytics types of tools.
 For example, PBBI’s geocoding services can pinpoint accurate latitude and longitude location coordinates for over 200 countries and territories worldwide.

-For your question and answers, Li360 is MapInfo’s GIS community (short for location intelligence) for product documentation, user content, and tutorial FAQ.
+For your questions and answers, Li360 is MapInfo’s GIS community (short for location intelligence) for product documentation, user content, and tutorial FAQ.

 MapInfo has been a strong competitor to Esri in the commercial GIS software market.

 And they still are.